 - 1 teaspoon baking soda

-- 1 cup semi-sweet chocolate chunks or chips
+- 1 cup chocolate chunks semi-sweet

 - 1 ½ cup all-purpose flour